Skateside/ariajs/docs/plugins.md

 ### Proxy Plugin

 The `proxy` plugin takes advantage of `Proxy` and allows properties to be deleted using the `delete` keyword.
-Properties in `Aria.properties` are also no longer duplicated because they don't need to be.
+The properties for the `Aria` instance can ignore a `aria-` prefix as well.

 ```html
 <button aria-expanded="true">Button</button>